bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Yashraj: 00:53:42

-Yeah.
 Owen, I think we spent the whole hour talking only about CTV, and there are like a dozen more proposals and stuff.
 What's the...

 Owen Kemeys: 00:54:03